 The Value of an Agile Network Edge

-Existing networks that primarily rely on a consolidated cloud computing and data storage model or on fixed function physical infrastructure are challenged to economically deliver the near real-time responsiveness required by existing use cases.
-They are further challenged by the scalability needed to support the rapidly growing number of sensors and devices, estimated to reach 50 billion by 20221, and data volumes of the near future, predicted to grow to 175 zettabytes by 2025.2 3
+Existing networks that primarily rely on a consolidated cloud computing and data storage model or on fixed function physical infrastructure are challenged to deliver the cost-effective near-real-time responsiveness required by existing use cases.
+Over the next few years, these networks will also need to improve scalability to support the rapidly growing number of sensors and devices, estimated to reach 50 billion by 20221, and data volumes, predicted to grow to 175 zettabytes by 20252.

-In order to respond to customer expectations while controlling capital investment and operational cost, network infrastructures need to be transformed to be agile, scalable, and intelligent.
-They need to adjust to meet variable system demands, providing lower latency, improved throughput, and greater reliability, and to enable capitalization of every data point in the network, leading to new revenue stream opportunities and insights.
+To respond to customer expectations while controlling capital investment and operational cost, network infrastructures need to be transformed to be agile, scalable, and intelligent.
+Upgraded infrastructure can adjust to meet variable system demands—providing lower latency, improved throughput, and greater reliability—and enable capitalization of every data point in the network, leading to new revenue stream opportunities and insights.